brequet/tedlt/docs/src/content/docs/configuration/overview.md

 ### Per-Project Configuration

-Create a `.tedlt/config.json` in your project directory (feature not yet implemented, planned for future versions).
+Create a `tedlt.jsonc` in your project directory (feature not yet implemented, planned for future versions).

 Currently, use profiles to separate contexts: